EFL - ESL activities and games for teaching question words

 More A2 level ESL lesson plans

 Our suggested next lesson is on using the present simple.
 Be sure to check out our full list of ESL lesson plans for elementary students, A2 lower and A2 upper, as well as our complete selection of EFL - ESL lesson plans.
-If you use an Android device, have a look at the TEFL Handbook app.
+If you use an iOS or Android device, have a look at the TEFL Handbook app.
 An ESL lesson planner for English teachers.
 It has a lot more content and gives you faster access to our ESL resources, making it easier to use in class.